R4yGM/SpaceR4y_TelegramBot/README.md

 const telegraf = require('telegraf')
 ```
-and have fun modding the bot! :D
+and have fun using the bot! :D